Membean is an incredibly effective way to learn words and permanently remember them.

 When something bad or painful abates, it becomes less strong or severe.

-When something cloys it is way too sweet and thus nauseates or makes you disgusted after awhile because you’ve had too much of it.
+Something that is cloying is way too sweet and tempting; therefore, it nauseates you or makes you disgusted after a while because you’re inclined to have too much of it.

 A copious amount of something is a very large amount of it.